Crowding of the teeth

 Deep overbite: lower front teeth bite into palate

 This adult patient, age 25, required braces and jaw surgery to correct his severe overbite.
 Treatment lasted two years.
-His problem could have been corrected without surgery if he had been treated before he was a teenager.
+His problem could have been corrected without surgery if he had been treated before he was a child.

 Missing lateral incisors

 This patient’s lateral incisors were missing since birth.
 She had braces for 20 months to move the teeth into their correct positions, then the missing teeth were replaced with bonded “Maryland” bridges.
+When her face finishes growing she has the option of replacing the "Maryland" bridges with implants.

 Underbite: lower front teeth in front of upper teeth

 This woman’s underbite was causing her jaw joint discomfort and excessive wear patterns on her teeth.
 After about 30 months of treatment starting at age 32, she now finds smiling and chewing much easier.
+Treating underbites early (around age 8) with orthopedic orthodontics can correct the skeletal balance as well as the tooth alignment.

 Spacing of teeth

 This patient was bothered by the spaces between his teeth.
 Braces closed the spaces and gave him an ideal bite in 24 months.
 Special glued-in retainers help keep the spaces closed.
+Sometimes bonded retainers need to be augmented with night time use of removable hawley retainers in order to protect the teeth (and the bonded retainers) from mouth habits like improper tongue posture and clenching of the teeth.

 Overjet: protruding front teeth